wisniewskikr/java-springboot/springboot-docker-kubernetes-configmap-application-properties/README.md

 USAGE - COMMAND LINE
 --------------------

-Configmap is created by command in command line.
+Configmap is defined by command in command line.

 Usage steps: